KarinOldbring/vegan-a-eat/testing.md

 ## User Testing

 The site has been tested regularly during development.
-After the site was completed the site has been tested by several users to make sure functionality and good user experience.
+After the site was completed the site has been tested by several users to make sure functionality and good user experience is maintained.
+I have also reached out to my wonderful fellow students on Slack to ask for feedback.
+Their helpful advice led me to some improvements in order to create a better user experience and overall functionality.

 [Back to content](#contents)